 - Sokka, played by Jack DeSena, is another member of the southern water tribe.
 Though he was a nonbender, he was a tactician and warrior just like his father who led the warriors of the tribe.
-He is mostly known to be the comic relief with his boomerang and so called “space sword” which was made from a meteorite.
-Some examples from the show involving him have seen spread online.
+He is also the group’s comic relief.

 - Toph Beifong, played by Jessie Flower, is the daughter of the Beifong family, a wealthy group in the Earth Kingdom.
 Though blind, she can earthbend to see the vibrations in the ground, thereby making her a formidable opponent.
-She is unique from other benders due to the fact that she can bend the earth within a metal, thereby metal bending, which most earthbenders cannot do.
-Due to her unrestrained nature, she joins Aang and becomes his earthbending teacher.
+She is also the first person to bend metal.

 The Legend of Korra

 - Korra, The new avatar, born in the south pole, was capable of learning 3 of the elements very quitly ( the exception being air).
 Unlike her predacessor, Korra is more eager to fight, and is much more rash than Aang.
-She is also older than Aang was in the original series, and struggles with the spiritual side of being the avatar.
-Like Aang, her water bending master was Katara.
-She travels to Republic City on her pet Polar bear dog named Naga.
-There she must face the new threat of the Equalist, who seek to rid the world of benders.
+She is also older than Aang was in the original series, and struggles more with the spiritual side of being the avatar.

 - Mako, Named after the voice actor of Iroh from the original series, Mako is a firebender who lives with his earthbending brother after they lost their parents.
 Mako’s Scarf belong to his father and because of that we chooses to always where it.
-He and his brother created the Fire Ferrets, a pro bending group which made it all the way to the final round before loosing and getting second place.
-He is very capable of creating lightning and has been in a realtionship with both Korra and Asami.
+He and his brother created the Fire Ferrets, a pro bending team, and are friends with Korra.

 - Asami Sato, The heir to the Sato automobile industry, Asami first encounters members of the new avatar team when she accidentally hits Mako with her moped.
 She then dates him for a brief while before breaking up.
 She is an expert driver and fighter, using equalist weapons such as the shock gauntlet.

-- varrick, New Fan favorite character of season 2, is a wealthy philanthropist whose energetic spirit, quick thinking, and eccentricity hide his actual intentions
+- Varrick, New Fan favorite character of season 2, is a wealthy philanthropist and engineering genius.
+He is also highly eccentric, and is the source of comic relief.

 Crying Bolin / Kissing Korra

-Crying Bolin and Kissing Korra a pair of related memes that derive from a scene in episode 5 of The Legend of Korra, where Korra kisses Mako.
-The memes both involve remixing stills or gifs from the scene to include a variety of different scenarios or characters.
+Crying Bolin and Kissing Korra are a pair of related memes that derive from a scene in episode 5 of The Legend of Korra’s first season, in which Bolin runs away crying after seeing Korra kiss his brother Mako.

 Inappropriate Timing Spongebob Banner

 Inappropriate Timing Spongebob Banner is an exploitable image series based on a Nickelodeon bumper banner featuring the cartoon character Spongebob Squarepants laughing with the caption “Up Next.”
 The popup banner is typically juxtaposed with emotional scenes from various films and television shows to mock poorly timed cross-promo ads displayed in the lower thirds during broadcast.
-The banner was first shown in a scene from the sixth episode of the animated television series The Legend of Korra, which aired on May 12th, 2012.
-During the broadcast, as the protagonist Korra was falling down from an arena, a banner ad of a laughing Spongebob Squarepants popped up at the bottom of the screen.
+The banner was first shown in a scene from the sixth episode of The Legend of Korra’s first season.
+During the broadcast, as Korra was falling down from a tall height, a banner ad of a laughing Spongebob Squarepants popped up at the bottom of the screen.
 The following day, an animated GIF of the scene was posted on the Korravangelist Tumblr blog with the description “Wow spongebob you’re a fucking asshole.
 Korra could have died.”
 Within three weeks, the post received over 16,200 notes.

 Then Everything Changed When The Fire Nation Attacked

-Then Everything Changed When The Fire Nation Attacked is a catchphrase from Avatar:The Last Airbender’s opening.
-It is often used as a caption in the final panel of multi-pane comics featuring invading Fire Nation Benders.
+Then Everything Changed When The Fire Nation Attacked is a catchphrase from Avatar:The Last Airbender’s opening narration.
+It is often used as a caption in the final panel of multi-panel comics as a humerus all-purpose ending.
 As a catchphrase, it is often added on to the end of sentences in a similar fashion to the quote I took an arrow in the knee.